Dog & Cat Desexing Donvale

 What to do before the surgery.

-Ensure your pet receives their evening meal the night before surgery and refrain from feeding them any further after 10 PM.
-Make sure they have continuous access to water.
+Give your pet their last meal the night before surgery and do not offer any more food after 10 PM.
+Ensure that they always have access to water.

 After the surgery.

-It is important to provide your pet with a small meal (half serve) for dinner after the surgery.
-Make sure that they have free access to water at all times.
+Make sure to feed your pet only a small dinner (half serve) after the surgery.
+Your pet should have free access to water at all times.

 Please ensure you finish all medication as directed by our staff.